NativePHP/nativephp.com/resources/views/docs/1/getting-started/introduction.md

 developer, you'll feel right at home.
 If you're new to PHP, we think you'll find NativePHP easy to pick up and use.
 Whatever your path, we think you're going to be productive quickly.

+**NativePHP makes distributing PHP apps to users on any platform a cinch.**

 NativePHP is taking the world by storm, enabling PHP developers to create true cross-platform, native apps using the tools and technologies they already know: HTML, CSS, Javascript, and, of course, PHP.